Summary of Significant Accounting Principles and Practices |

 The Company accounts for its stock options following Accounting Standards Codification (“ASC”) Topic 718, Compensation – Stock Compensation (“ASC Topic 718”).
 This Topic requires all equity-based payments to employees, including grants of employee stock options and restricted stock units (“RSU's”), to be recognized in the statement of earnings based on the grant date fair value of the award.
 For awards with graded vesting, the Company uses a straight-line method of attributing the value of stock-based compensation expense, subject to minimum levels of expense, based on vesting.
 The Company accounts for forfeitures as they occur.

 Under ASC Topic 718, stock compensation expense recognized during the period is based on the value of the portion of share-based payment awards that is ultimately expected to vest during the period.
 Vesting requirements vary for directors, officers and key employees.
-In general, options granted to outside directors vest six months from the date of grant and options granted to officers and key employees vest with graded vesting over a five-year period, 20% each year, from the date of grant.
+In general, options granted to outside directors vest six months from the date of grant and options granted to officers and key employees vest with graded vesting over a -year period, 20% each year, from the date of grant.
 In general, RSU's granted to officers and key employees cliff vest in three years.
 Equity-based compensation expense is included in selling, general and administrative expenses.

 Cash and Cash Equivalents